 Begin with the recent job and explain your strengths.
 Tailor your experience to fit the needs of the job you are currently applying for.
 Make the recruiter’s life easy by highlighting the specific skill set they are currently in search of.

 Explain clearly your roles in every company that you worked to date highlighting the professional experience and skill set.
 If your employer is well renowned like Facebook or Google, you do not need to detail much about the organization.
-Else, adding a crisp description of the company will make it clear for the recruiter to understand from where you are hailing from.
+Else, adding a crisp description of the company will make it clear for the recruiter to understand where you are hailing from.

 Bold and highlight your company names and the tenure of your working in them in the right.
 Do not over-italicize or bold and underline at every step.
 Save emphasis for only important points that need the recruiter’s attention.